 When the ganache is fully combined with the creamed matcha and stable, add the brandy, one teaspoon at a time, mixing just until fully incorporated.
 You are looking to have a texture such as in picture 4.

-Pour your keto nama into the selected container.
+Pour the keto nama into the selected container.
 Leave outside the fridge for at least one hour to settle, then refrigerate it covered in cling wrap for 6 hours or until the next day before unmolding.

 How to fix a broken ganache

 If the ganache separates, it’s grainy or forms small oily puddles, (example in picture 3 above) do not despair, it happens.
 You can save your ganache by adding a tiny bit (one teaspoon at a time) of cold cream, and mixing until it comes together.

-How to cut perfect nama chocolate squares
+Tips to cut chocolate in squares

-If you care about making your chocolate look like the original Royce’ nama, which are cut into 20 rectangular pieces, use a ruler and mark 3 tiny dents equally apart on one edge of the chocolate square, and other 4 dents equally apart on a perpendicular edge.
+If you care about making your keto chocolate look like the original Royce’ matcha nama, which are cut into 20 rectangular pieces, use a ruler and mark 3 tiny dents equally apart on one edge of the chocolate square, and other 4 dents equally apart on a perpendicular edge.
 These marks will serve as a guide for the knife.

 Take the hugest and sharpest knife you have, and press it down onto the chocolate, pushing against the blade with one hand.
 When it goes all the way thought, do a slight side to side motion with the blade, then hold onto the chocolate and pull the blade back up.
 Wash the knife, dry it, and go for the next cut.